What Is The IUCN?

 Least Concern (LC)

-The least concern species has been analyzed by the IUCN but does not qualify for any other category.
+The Least Concern species has been analyzed by the IUCN but does not qualify for any other category.
 Before 2001, this category was known as lower risk (LR).
 Any species which has not been reevaluated since changing the category (about 20%) is labeled as LR/lc.
-Currently, 15,636 plant and animal species are categorized as least concern.
-This number is further broken down as follows: 14,033 animal species, 101 animal subspecies, and 1,500 plant species.
-Humans are actually one of the species in this category.
+As of 2016, 39,018 plant and animal species are categorized as Least Concern.
+This number is further broken down as follows: 32,383 animal species and 6,635 plant species.
+Humans are one of the species in this category.

 Near Threatened (NT)

-The near threatened category means that the species is not currently at risk of becoming extinct in the near future.
-It is possible, however, that a species later becomes at risk of extinction after subsequent evaluations.
-This categorization usually denotes a reduction in population size or a dependence on conservation efforts.
+The Near Threatened category means that the species is not currently at risk of becoming extinct in the near future.
+It is possible, however, that the species later becomes at risk of extinction after subsequent evaluations.
+This categorization usually denotes a reduction in population size or dependence on conservation efforts.
 Without these conservation efforts, the species and its habitat would risk extinction.
-Conservation-dependent was actually a subcategory of the lower risk category before 2001.
+Conservation-Dependent was actually a subcategory of this lower risk category before 2001.
 The IUCN highly recommends reassessing these species regularly to identify any changes in their conservation status.

 The IUCN considers an endangered species to be likely to become extinct.
 This is the second most serious conservation status for wild plant and animal species.
 Many international regulations prohibit killing, hunting, or selling species in this category.
 Additionally, large areas of land have been protected in order to conserve their population size.